New York and New Jersey campaign: Capture of New York City

-During the battle, the British had captured General John Sullivan.
-Admiral Howe convinced him to deliver a message to Congress in Philadelphia, and released him on parole.
-Washington also gave his permission, and on September 2 Sullivan told the Congress that the Howes wanted to negotiate, and had been given much broader powers to treat than those they actually held.
+During the Battle of Long Island, the British captured General John Sullivan.
+Admiral Howe convinced him to deliver a message to Congress in Philadelphia and released him on parole.
+Washington also gave his permission, and on September 2, Sullivan told the Congress that the Howes wanted to negotiate, and had been given much broader powers to treat than those they actually held.
 This created a diplomatic problem for Congress, which did not want to be seen as aggressive, which is how some representatives felt a direct rejection of the appeal would appear.
 Consequently, Congress agreed to send a committee to meet with the Howes in a move they did not think would bear any fruit.
 On September 11, the Howe brothers met with John Adams, Benjamin Franklin, and Edward Rutledge in the Staten Island Peace Conference.
 The positions expressed by the two groups in the three-hour meeting were irreconcilable.

-During this time, Washington, who had previously been ordered by Congress to hold New York City, was concerned that he might have escaped one trap for another, since the army was still vulnerable to being surrounded on Manhattan.
+Washington, who had previously been ordered by the Continental Congress to hold New York City, was concerned that he might have escaped one trap for another, since the army was still vulnerable to being surrounded on Manhattan.
 To keep his escape routes open to the north, he placed 5,000 troops in the city (which then only occupied the lower portion of Manhattan), and took the rest of the army to Harlem Heights.
 In the first recorded use of a submarine in warfare, he also attempted a novel attack on the Royal Navy, launching Turtle in a failed attempt to sink HMS Eagle, Admiral Howe's flagship.